Bring Back My Happiness

 "Bring Back My Happiness" is a song by American electronica musician Moby.
-It was released as the sixth and final single from his third studio album Everything Is Wrong on September 5, 1995.
-The single reached number 10 on the Billboard dance chart.
+It was released on September 5, 1995 by Mute and Elektra as the sixth and final single from his third studio album, Everything Is Wrong (1995).
+The single reached number 10 on the US Billboard dance chart.

 The single cover for the song (and the video occasionally) features "Little Idiot", an animated character which would later appear on some music videos and single and album covers.

+Critical reception

+In his review of Everything Is Wrong, Gareth Grundy from Select noted "the careering, diva-led house histrionics" of the track.